 It’s that time of year again!
-Halloween Month (or October, as some call it) is upon us, and with it comes all the joys of autumn, like pumpkin pie, costume parties and ghouls.
+Halloween Month (or October, as some call it) is upon us, and with it comes all the joys of autumn, like pumpkin pie, costumes and ghouls.
 Lots of ghouls.
 To hype yourself up for the best October yet, here are some spooky, scary podcasts for Halloween.

 “Dr. Death” is the terrifying true story of Dr. Christopher Duntsch, a Dallas neurosurgeon.
 Bad back?
 Chronic pain?
 Don’t go under this doctor’s knife.
 Dr. Duntsch had a nasty habit of turning spine surgeries into grisly hack jobs (that only some of his patients survived).
 “Dr. Death” is the story of a dangerous doctor – and the whistleblowers who took him down.